The Kashmir Conflict-

 economic and the strategic points of view, become a feudatory of India.’
 [18]

-Kashmiri were not ready for any accession either India or
+Kashmiri was not ready for any accession either India or

-Pakistan and so is the case was with Maharaja.
-He enters into a stand-still
+Pakistan and so is the case with Maharaja.
+He enters into a standstill

-agreement with Pakistan so that after transfer of power in British India,
+agreement with Pakistan so that after the transfer of power in British India, the supply line should continue.
+In the meantime, he wanted to opt for the best

-interest that suite to his people and the state, keeping in view the multi
+interest that suited his people and the state, keeping in view the multi-national, multi-religious dimension of his state.
+Furthermore; Jammu

-Kashmir was not just one of the princely states as people make to believe.
+Kashmir was not just one of the princely states as people were forced to believe such opinions.

 There was a history of thousands of years of an independent state and it shares